• Skip to primary navigation

 ❔ What To Use Leftover Corned Beef For

-Leftover corned beef is commonly used for corned beef hash and sandwiches such as reuben sandwiches (a grilled sandwich with corned beef, sauerkraut, and Swiss cheese on rye bread) or corned beef special sandwiches (a cold sandwich with corned beef, coleslaw, and Russian dressing on rye bread).
+Leftover corned beef is commonly used for corned beef hash and sandwiches such as Reuben sandwiches (a grilled sandwich with corned beef, sauerkraut, and Swiss cheese on rye bread) or corned beef special sandwiches (a cold sandwich with corned beef, coleslaw, and Russian dressing on rye bread).

 Corned Beef and Cabbage, a comfort food dish that is equally suited to everyday family meals as it is to being the centerpiece of St. Patrick's Day celebrations!